miiieagle/alx-system_engineering-devops/0x00-shell_basics/README.md

-the 9-firstdirdeletion script shows deletion of my_first_directory the 10-back script display change from working directory to previous directory the 11-lists scrpt shows list of all the files in the current directory and parent of the working directory
+the 9-firstdirdeletion script shows deletion of my_first_directory the 10-back script display change from working directory to previous directory the 11-lists scrpt shows list of all the files in the current directory and parent of the working directory the 12-file_type script print the type of filenamed  iamafile in the /tmp directory